zaccone-au/zaccone-au.github.io/menu/about.md

 * I will be aggressive.
 This won't be a blog about cutting lattes and selling shit on gumtree to add extra pennies.
 It will focus on big wins and compounding gains, and will likely fly in the face of conventional financial wisdom.

 In short, I will try and present an alternative path to getting free for all of the people like me that are starting in a hole.
-If you like what you read, [hit me up on twitter](https://twitter.com/intent/tweet?text=%40zacconeau), or [email](mailto:zacconeau@protonmail.com).
+If you like what you read, [hit me up on twitter](https://twitter.com/intent/tweet?text=%40zacconeau), or [email](mailto:zacconeau@protonmail.com) and tell me so I don't pack this in :)

 If you don't, thats cool.
 Go and buy Scott Pape's book and enjoy your path to the middle.
 Just please don't hang around telling me how wrong I am, because I don't care.